fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 {::boilerplate bcp14-tagged}

 This document uses DNS terminology from {{RFC9499}}.
 DNSSEC key states and timeline related abbreviations are defined in
 {{RFC7583}}.

+The following additional definitions are used within this document.

 Inoperable (private key):
 : The private part of a DNSKEY that appears in the chain of trust of